salesforcecli/plugin-data/messages/exportApi.md

 # dataExportRecordCountWarning

 Query returned more than 200 records.
-Please run the command using the plan option instead.
+Run the command using the --plan flag instead.
 Record Count: %s
 Query: %s